Jude Reyes

 Michael Jude Reyes (born 1955) is an American billionaire businessman, co-chairman (with his brother J. Christopher Reyes) of Reyes Holdings, a beer and food distribution holding company, which includes the Martin-Brower Company, McDonald's's largest distributor.

 Early life

 Jude Reyes was born in 1955 in Washington DC.
 He earned a bachelor's degree from Wofford College.

 Career

 According to Forbes, Reyes has a net worth of $6.8 billion, as of June 2020.

 Political activity

 Reyes contributed $50,000 to Donald Trump's 2020 presidential campaign.
+Reyes and his brother J. Christopher spent $20.1 million in support of Republican candidates in the 2026 United States elections.

 Personal life

 Reyes is married to Lori Welch Reyes, they have three children and live in Palm Beach, Florida.